Revolution-Game-Creation-Group/200wordrpg.github.io/index.md

 ---
 # The 200 Word Challenge Returns in 2018!

-Last year was incredible, and this year is looking to be bigger and better than ever.
+Last year was incredible and this year is looking to be bigger and better than ever.
-We are seeking **4-5 Judges, 30-40 Readers**, and **Donated Prizes**.
+We are seeking **4-5 Judges, 30-40 Readers**, and **Prizes Donated by the community**.

 ### Timeline: